 Joy’s works have been shown in Brindisi (IT), Chicago, Dallas, Helsinki, Houston, London, Los Angeles, Miami, the Netherlands, New Orleans, New York City, Pittsburgh, Portland, and San Francisco.
 Joy workshopped with the International Performance Association in conjunction with Venice International Performance Art Week (IT).

-Joy has presented papers at University of Cambridge’s Centre for Research on Arts, Social Sciences, and Humanities; University of Brighton’s Centre for Applied Philosophy, Politics and Ethics; University of Edinburgh; New Mexico Texas Philosophical Society; American Political Science Association; and the Hannah Arendt Circle.
-She guest lectures at Texas Woman’s University, University of North Texas, and the Jung Center Houston and has published article on politics and performance for Political Animal Magazine, TribTalk, Experimental Action, Glasstire, Beautiful Decay, Illusion, and this is tomorrow.
+Joy regularly lectures and presents academic papers on performance and philosophy, with a particular emphasis on Hannah Arendt and other 20th century female philosophers like Judith Butler and Adriana Cavarero.
+She has presented at University of Cambridge’s Centre for Research on Arts, Social Sciences, and Humanities; University of Brighton’s Centre for Applied Philosophy, Politics and Ethics; University of Edinburgh; New Mexico Texas Philosophical Society; American Political Science Association; and the Hannah Arendt Circle.
+She guest lectures at Texas Woman’s University, University of Houston, and the University of North Texas.
+She has published a variety of articles on politics and performance.

 “Women of a Certain Age,” a collaborative performance with Julia Claire Wallace, was included in Ugly Duckling Presse’s Emergency Index 9.